Collage of three D.C. plates.

 Introduction to Non-Passenger Plates

-The history of Washington, D.C. non-passenger plates is spotty at best.
-The earliest ones appear to be distinctive motorcycle and dealer plates known to have been issued in the late teens.
+The early history of Washington, D.C. non-passenger plates is spotty at best.
+The earliest ones appear to be distinctive motorcycle and dealer plates known to have been introduced in 1908 and 1919, respectively.
 It is unclear how many other types, if any, were made and issued during the early and mid-1920s, but we do know that with the introduction of letter prefixes to most D.C. plates in 1927, an organized system of type identification came into use.

-Although more research is needed, it appears that the system of identifying non-passenger plates by letter prefixes was abandoned, at least temporarily, in 1935 when all-number plates returned.
-From this year through the late 1940s the type name was generally embossed on the plate, although in some instances (such as commercial) letter prefixes continued to be used.
+Non-Passenger Plate Numbering.
+Although more research is needed, it appears that the system of identifying non-passenger plates by letter prefixes was used through 1934.
+All-number plates returned for 1935, and from this year through the late 1940s the type name was generally embossed on the plate, although in some instances (such as commercial) letter prefixes continued to be used.

 Washington, D.C.
 Types

 Washington, D.C. registration types and other common license plate classifications are addressed on separate pages (including this one) in five categories.
-Types with the name shown in CAPITAL letters are described on a dedicated page.
+Each type with its name shown in CAPITAL letters is described on a dedicated page.

 Privately-Owned Vehicle Types